K-12 Social Science Sites

 In the file drawers, you will find all sorts of activity sheets and blackline masters created for the classroom.
 All of them are in PDF format, so you will need the free Adobe Acrobat Reader plug-in to view and print the files.

 The Library of Congress Wise Guide web site is designed to introduce you to resources available from the nation's library.
-The site changes every month and currently has articles on Earth, Fire, Water and Air, Venus and Baseball.
+The site changes every month..

 MAPS - PERRY CASTENEDA LIBRARY MAP COLLECTION - http://www.lib.utexas.edu/maps/index.html